Denzi33/Python/README.md

-# Python
+# Python 🐊

-Experience with Python.
+Experience with Python
-Some projects in Python launguge.